Changing the Domain of Your WordPress Site

 - Go to public_html to find the wp-config.php file.
 (If you have other domains, access that domain's document root.).

-- Right-click on the wp-config.php and click Edit from the menu.
-Alternatively, you can click on the icon for the wp-config.php file and then click on the Edit icon at the top of the page.
+- Right-click on the wp-config.php and click Edit from the options.
+Alternatively, you can select the wp-config.php file and click Edit in the top menu.

 - A dialogue box may appear asking you about encoding.
 Just click Edit to continue.
 The editor will open in a new window.

-- A new page will open to edit the following information to reflect the values assigned to the new database, created in Step 2 ⤴.
+- A new page will open where you need to edit the following information to reflect the values assigned to the new database created in Step 2 ⤴.

 - DB_NAME